codebymatt/rosetta/README.md

 I've recently taken an interest in the syntax and semantics of programming languages, and would like to explore some of the practices involved in writing one.
-Having said that, I don't want to dive into writing a full featured programming language right now for various reasons.
+Having said that, I don't want to dive into writing a full featured programming language for various reasons, the primary one being that I don't have any use cases where an existing language could not trivially satisfy my programming needs.

 With that in mind I'm going to start smaller with a translator that takes a Markdown source file and outputs HTML.
 In an ideal world I'd use it as part of another project, but regardless of whether